Meet Our Facilitators

 Program: Women’s Wellness Meditation

-Originally hailing from S. Wales, Great Britain, I came to this country in 1964 to live in Baltimore Maryland.
-After a few months of au pair work, I was fortunate to work in Television.
-First job was a clerical position then I went on to a wonderful and creative job as a Production Assistant and then Associate Producer.
-We had the first audience participation talk show on the east coast.
-Together with the producer we provided 5 hours of live programming a week.
-We shared guests with Phil Donohue and it was a fun time.
+Originally hailing from S. Wales, Great Britain, I came to this country in 1964 to live in Baltimore, Maryland.
+After a few months of au pair work, I was fortunate to work in television.
+My first job was a clerical position, then I went on to a wonderful and creative job as a production assistant, and then an associate producer.
+We had the first audience participation talk show on the East Coast of the U.S.A.
+Together with the producer, we provided 5 hours of live programming a week.
+We shared guests with Phil Donohue, and it was a fun time.

 The Wellness Meditation Group is very informal.
 Many of us have been together for quite some time.
-We gather each Tuesday morning in season.
-As most of the participants are snow birds our class is from November to May.
-Before we do a guided meditation we catch up with each other on the happenings of the past week.
-Generally we start after about 25 minutes of many animated conversations.
+We gather each Tuesday morning, during “season”.
+As most of the participants are snowbirds, our class is from November to May.
+Before we do a guided meditation, we catch up with each other on the happenings of the past week.
+Generally, we start after 25 minutes of many animated conversations.
 The meditation is usually about 20 minutes in length.
-Afterwards our members describe their experiences.
+Afterwards, our members describe their experiences.
 We thrive on the safety and acceptance of each member.

 Paula Hardin